Alitalia Flight 112: The accident

+Victims

 Of the 115 passengers and crew, almost all were Italian; the only known foreigners aboard were a Belgian stewardess, three British people and a French couple.
 The travellers were, for the most part, returning home to vote in the Italian national elections that weekend.
-Among the victims of the crash were the noted film director Franco Indovina and Cestino Vycpalek, the son of the then-coach of the Juventus team, Čestmír Vycpalek.
+Among the victims of the crash were the noted film director Franco Indovina (who was working on a film about Enrico Mattei) and Cestino Vycpalek, the son of the then-coach of the Juventus team, Čestmír Vycpálek.
+The victims also included Palermo deputy attorney general Ignazio Alcamo (who had ordered the forced residence of Francesco Vassallo, a construction worker with ties to the Sack of Palermo and Antonietta Bagarella, the future wife of Italian mafia leader Salvatore Riina); Angela Fais, the editorial secretary of L'Ora and Paese Sera and a friend of Giovanni Spampinato; Letterio Maggiore the former doctor of bandit Salvatore Giuliano (Maggiore also testified in the trial for the Portella della Ginestra massacre); Lidia Mondì Gagliardi, one of Palermo Airport's first passengers; and Alberto Scandone a journalist for the Italian Communist Party.
+The crash left 98 children orphaned and 50 spouses widowed.

-The crash occurred on the 26th anniversary of Alitalia, which started operations with a single Fiat G.12 on loan from the Italian air force.

 After the accident

 The trial represented the official version of events.
 The trial targeted the pilots for not following the guidelines of the flight controllers.
 The reason for the crash was labeled as 'pilot error' and a controlled flight into terrain (CFIT) (describes an unintentional crash by an airworthy aircraft into the ground).